Digit112/IP-Suite-Implementation/readme.md

-# My IP Suite Implementation
+# My TCP/IP Implementation
-## This implementation sucks!
+### This implementation sucks!
 It does not come close to strictly enforcing the protocols it implements, and often leaves out features they provide, (For example, DiffServ in IPv4 and the Security/Precedence functionality of TCP).
-Furthermore, the code is haphazard, relatively patched-together and not 100% consistent in its design philosophy.
+Most importantly, it was not informed in any way by the many revisions and extensions that would later supplement the original standards.
+Nonetheless, it does successfully exchange data with other real-world RCP implementations.
+In particular, it was tested against the TCP/IP implementation in Linux.

-So you may be wondering, What's this guy's deal?
-Well, this is an academic exercise, I only wish to learn how these protocols work, and have no desire to see these implementations used in the wild.
+This is a purely academic exercise, I only wish to learn how these protocols work, and have no desire to see these implementations used in the wild.
 If my implementations can interact, on at least a minimal level, with real-world implementations successfully (grab a webpage, perform a successful SSH authentication) then I'll have succeeded in my goal.
-Maybe some time in the future I'll make a nice, well-documented, polished implementation.
-Probably not though.
+Maybe some time in the future I'll add additional IP suite protocols and make a much better, polished implementation.

-I saw no reason this repository should be private, so it's not.